YOU AND YOUR PET’S CAST

 6. Never trim or cut down the length of your pet’s cast yourself.
-Call our office if the cast becomes loose, broken or cracked.
+Call our office if the cast becomes loose, broken, or cracked.

-7. Contact our office if you have any problems with your pet’s cast and especially if your pet experiences any of the problems mentioned above.
+7. Contact our office if you have any problems with your pet’s cast especially if your pet experiences any of the problems mentioned above.

-One of the advantages of your pet’s fiberglass cast is that it is water resistant.
+One of the advantages of your pet’s fiberglass cast is that it is water-resistant.
 It is not totally waterproof.
-If your pet’s cast becomes soiled, you can clean it with a damp cloth and mild soap, but use only a small amount of soap and water as it could seep through the cast and cause skin irritation.
+If your pet’s cast becomes soiled, you can clean it with a damp cloth and mild soap but use only a small amount of soap and water as it could seep through the cast and cause skin irritation.
 Keep the cast as clean and dry as possible by covering it with a plastic bag whenever your pet goes outside in wet weather.
 (Leave uncovered at all other times so the cast and skin can “breathe”).

-If your pet’s cast and padding become wet, dry thoroughly or problems will result.
+If your pet’s cast and padding become wet, and dry thoroughly problems will result.
 To dry a wet cast, use a hair dryer.
 Drying time is from 30 minutes to two hours, depending on cast construction.

 *If you find a rough edge on your pet’s cast, you can reduce it by lightly filing with a nail file or emery board.*

-Cast Removal When your pet’s injury has healed, the cast will be removed with a saw or cutting wire that has been especially designed for this purpose.
+Cast Removal When your pet’s injury has healed, the cast will be removed with a saw or cutting wire that has been specially designed for this purpose.
 Cast removal is usually a fast and painless process.
-Back to Normal Your veterinarian will determine how much physical activity is advisable for your pet following removal of the cast.
+Back to Normal Your veterinarian will determine how much physical activity is advisable for your pet following the removal of the cast.